We've updated our Covid-19 policy - find out more >

 To get the most enjoyment out of your the trip, you should be moderately active in your daily life and confident in water.

-While we are able to take last minute bookings, the further in advance you book the trip the easier it is for you to request your preferred date.
+Bookings for this trip must be made at least 5 days prior to departure.
+The further in advance you book the trip, the easier it is for you to request your preferred date.

 No, not true.
 If you live a physically active daily life and you’re in good health there is no reason why you can’t come along.
 Please contact our office if you have concerns.